mdn/content/files/en-us/web/html/element/abbr/index.md

 The purpose of this element is purely for the convenience of the author and all browsers display it inline ({{cssxref('display')}}`: inline`) by default, though its default styling varies from one browser to another:

 Some browsers add a dotted underline to the content of the element.
 Others add a dotted underline while converting the contents to small caps.
-Others, like Internet Explorer, do not style it differently than a {{HTMLElement("span")}} element.
+Others may not style it differently than a {{HTMLElement("span")}} element.
 To control this styling, use {{cssxref('text-decoration')}} and {{cssxref('font-variant')}}.

 ## Examples